 If your feet get wet, seek shelter as soon as you can.
 The skin tissues of wet, cold feet are in danger of freezing (frostbite).

 Be alert for signs of hypothermia and frostbite.
-Seek shelter and medical attention immediately if you, or anyone with you, experience any of:
+Seek shelter and medical attention immediately if you, or anyone with you, experience any of the following:

 - grey or blue facial skin